silverstripe/developer-docs/en/02_Developer_Guides/02_Controllers/07_CMS_JSON_APIs.md

 If you do include a message, remember that error messages are only intended for developers so do not use the `_t()` function to make them translatable.
 Do not use any returned messages on the frontend for things like toast notifications, instead those messages should be added directly in JavaScript.

-[info]
+> [!NOTE]
-Despite the slightly convoluted JSON format returned by `jsonError()` with multiple nodes, its usage remains consistent with `FormSchema`.
+> Despite the slightly convoluted JSON format returned by `jsonError()` with multiple nodes, its usage remains consistent with `FormSchema`.
 It's better to use this method for uniformity rather than introducing separate methods for `FormSchema` and non-FormSchema failures.
-[/info]

 ## CSRF token